PedroKochinski/TSAD_from_laurab222/README.md

 # README

-This repository allows to run and compare multipe time series anomaly detection algorithms and contains implementations For forecasting-based anomaly detection, switch to branch 'forecasting' please.
+This repository allows to run and compare multipe time series anomaly detection algorithms and contains implementations For forecasting-based anomaly detection, please switch to the branch `forecasting`.

-## Info
-Part of this repository is based on the code corresponding to the paper "TranAD: Deep Transformer Networks for Anomaly Detection in Multivariate Time Series Data" (S.Tuli et al., VLDB 2022).
-The code can be found [here](https://github.com/imperial-qore/TranAD).
-Thanks a lot!

-The iTransformer model used in this code is based on the implementation [here](https://github.com/thuml/iTransformer), based on the paper "iTransformer: Inverted Transformers Are Effective for Time Series Forecasting" (Y.Liu et al., ICLR 2024).

 ## Installation
 This code needs Python-3.8 or higher.